 UPDATED, 03 SEPT 2020 — As the third quarter of 2020 draws to a close, it’s time to evaluate how your email marketing strategies have fared so far.
 Did they exceed your expectations?
 Or do you think you could have done something more?
 With less than a couple of months left, you have one last chance to boost your revenue for this year.
 It goes without saying that the coronavirus pandemic affected businesses all over the world, and having a successful Q4 can turn it all around.
 Thankfully, the tail-end of each year is laden with eCommerce holidays, so you can make the most of your email marketing for the holidays.

 Here’s why Q4 (October to December) is such a big deal for eCommerce stores: there are ten days to take advantage of.
 For example, there were already five major eCommerce events that have come and gone:

 So why don’t you cut yourself a generous piece of that pie?
 Start integrating this proven 6-step email marketing sequence into your holiday marketing plans.
-These results could be yours.
-This was the result of a campaign we did last year following this sequence. $15,000 per email?
-Yes, please!
+Those results could be yours.

 Couple these six steps with proper segmentation and best sending practices, and you’ve got yourself some newsworthy numbers.
-We helped Kerotin put these into place and in turn, their email revenue increased by 350%.
+We helped one of our clients put these into place and in turn, their email revenue increased by 350%.

 This email sequence is composed of 6 steps of 6 emails that will help you secure your spot in your customers’ inboxes, minds, and hearts during the holiday season.